Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 You need to install the Unity Relay SDK if you want to interact with the service.
 To install it, add `com.unity.services.relay` package to your project.

 The host of your game needs to request a Relay allocation first.
 This process will reserve capacity on a Relay server that will allow the clients to bind to it.
 Once done, you will be able to get a join code for the allocation.
-It is a random string that your clients will provide to the SDK to join the correct server and allocation.
+The join code is a random string that your clients will provide to the SDK to join the correct server and allocation.

 ### How do I enable Relay for my project?